MAKIO135/pvectorjs/documentation/api.md

 ## PVector.prototype.cross(vec)

-Calculates and returns a vector composed of the cross product between two vectors.
+Calculates and returns a vector composed of the cross product between two vectors, setting itself to the result.

 ### Examples:
     var vec = new PVector( 10, 20, 2 );